ludovicianul/pl4j/README.md

 # Configuration

+## Marker vs Prefix
+PL4J can be used either through Markers or as simple prefix for the messages.
+Depending on your logging implementation you can choose one or the other.
+This can be configured through the `pl4j.use-markers` property.
+Default value is `true`.

+The way you set this property will influence how the log patterns should be defined:
+- when using Markers, make sure the log pattern also includes the `%marker`
+- when not using Markers, it's enough to just include the `%msg`

 ## Log Pattern

-This is a sample logback configuration file that was used to display the above console output:
+This is a sample logback configuration file that was used to display the above console output when using Markers (i.e. `pl4j.use-markers = true`):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>